Frequently Asked Questions

 - Will Seizures become worse at Puberty?

 In many cases, the cause of epilepsy is unknown.
 In others, the epilepsy may be linked to an illness such as meningitis, a malformation of the brain, problems with a child's metabolism or damage to their brain.
 This damage can be caused by such things as a severe head injury or a difficult birth.
+Epilepsy may also be caused by a gene or genetic factors.

 This depends on what Epilepsy Syndrome your child has and its cause.
 Some epilepsies occur in childhood and of these, about a third disappear in adulthood.
 Other epilepsies continue throughout life.
 There are some Epilepsy Syndromes with a very good prognosis for the future.
 Your Doctor may be able to give you information on the likely outlook for your own child.